-The University of Chichester Research Ethics Committee approved this study and all participants provided informed consent prior to taking part.
+The University of Chichester Research Ethics Committee approved this study, and all participants provided informed consent prior to taking part.
 Following informed consent, participants were asked to complete a series of questionnaires including demographic information.
-Participants were then asked to wear five activity monitors over a week period, three waist worn devices (Misfit Shine and two research-grade activity monitors) were attached to an elastic belt and positioned above the right kneecap.
-The two wrist worn monitors (Misfit Shine and Fitbit Charge HR) were positioned on the right wrist.
+Participants were then asked to wear five activity monitors over a week period; three waist-worn devices (Misfit Shine and two research-grade activity monitors) were attached to an elastic belt and positioned above the right kneecap.
+The two wrist-worn monitors (Misfit Shine and Fitbit Charge HR) were positioned on the right wrist.
 Participants were instructed to put the monitors on and take them off at the same time and to wear the activity monitors during waking hours, except during bathing and water-based sports.
-Participants were not asked to change their daily habits during the study, and were not given access to device's software or informed of additional device features.
-Participants were instructed not to interfere with the devices and completed additional questionnaires which included their satisfaction of the two consumer-level devices.
+Participants were not asked to change their daily habits during the study and were not given access to device's software or informed of additional device features.
+Participants were instructed not to interfere with the device or change the device location.
+Following a week of wearing the devices, participants returned the devices and completed additional questionnaires that included their satisfaction of the two consumer-level devices.